Xiaofei-it/ToyRoom/README.md

 Then it performs the actions in the action sequence one after the other.

 See [THEORY](doc/THEORY.md) for a detailed introduction of the philosophy.
-Also, it gives the definitions of the technical terms with respect to the ToyRoom/Shelly library, such as the Domino and the data flow.
+Also, it gives the definitions of the technical terms with respect to the ToyRoom library, such as the Domino and the data flow.

 ## Comparison with RxJava

-In the development of the ToyRoom/Shelly library, I discovered the RxJava library.
+In the development of the ToyRoom library, I discovered the RxJava library.
 Then I researched and learned from its philosophy and its implementation.
-Thus the style of the ToyRoom/Shelly library bears a rather resemblance to the one RxJava, but their philosophies, implementations and usages are quite different, which is described in detail in [THEORY](doc/THEORY.md).
+Thus the style of the ToyRoom library bears a rather resemblance to the one RxJava, but their philosophies, implementations and usages are quite different, which is described in detail in [THEORY](doc/THEORY.md).